urmzd/chess/README.md

 # Chess

-#Preface
+# Preface
-        The Chess game will be a command-line based version of the popular board game 'Chess'
+        The 'chess' game is be a command-line based version of the popular board game 'Chess'.

 The Chess Board will be labelled as following (icons will replace the letters in the actual game):